China’s Uighurs trapped in factory toiling for tech titans

 All the companies that responded said they required suppliers to follow strict labor standards.
 LG and Dell said they had “no evidence” of forced labor in their supply chains but would investigate, as did Huawei.
 HP did not respond.

 OFILM also lists as customers dozens of companies within China, as well as international companies it calls “partners” without specifying what product it offers.
-And it supplies PAR Technology, a sales systems vendor to which it most recently shipped 48 cartons of touch screens in February, according to U.S. customs data obtained through ImportGenius and Panjiva, which track shipping data.
+And it supplies PAR Technology, an American sales systems vendor to which it most recently shipped 48 cartons of touch screens in February, according to U.S. customs data obtained through ImportGenius and Panjiva, which track shipping data.

 PAR Technology in turn says it supplies terminals to major chains such as McDonald’s, Taco Bell, and Subway.
 However, the AP was unable to confirm that products from OFILM end up with the fast food companies.